-Beginning with the 13th class day for fall and spring terms (3td class day for summer), a Change of Course fee will be assessed for all schedule changes.
+- Beginning with the 13th class day for fall and spring terms (3rd class day for summer), a Change of Course fee will be assessed for all schedule changes. - Refunds for dropped classes (tuition and lab/course fees) during the fall and spring terms include the following policies: - Because of the flat-rate tuition, there is no refund adjustment or a student who drops classes unless the billable hours are reduced below 12 as the result of a dropped class.

-- Refunds for dropped classes (tuition and lab/course fees) during the fall and spring terms include the following policies: - Because of the flat-rate tuition, there is no refund adjustment for a student who drops classes unless the billable hours are reduced below 12 as the result of a dropped class. - A student not on flat-rate tuiton or one who the drop causes to fall below 12 hours, will be processed according to the following refund schedule\
+A student not on flate-rate tuition or one who the drop causes to fall below 12 hours, will be processed according to the following refund schedule

 Prior to the end of the 5th class day 100%

 Prior to the end of the 10th class day 75%

 Prior to the end of the 15th class day 50%

 Prior to the end of the 20th class day 25%

-After the end of the 20th class day 0%
+After the end of the 20th class day none

-\An extensive refund schedule for all semesters can be found at www.baylor.edu/sfs/droprefunds.
+^{}An extensive regund schedule for all semesters can be found at www.baylor.edu/sfs/droprefunds.